Is any change in smoking status permitted in term insurance?

 Is any change in smoking status permitted in term insurance?2 min read .
-Updated: 14 Apr 2022, 11:04 PM IST
+14 Apr 2022

 - Insurers do not allow change of plan mid-term from smoker to non-smoker plans